 What is an Offer?

-When you put your home on the market, you are making an offer to buyers to acquire your home: for a set number of dollars and other terms.
+When you put your home on the market, you are making an offer to buyers to acquire your home: for a set dollar amount and other terms.
 Home buyers, in turn, can respond with several options:

 • accept the offer